Thematic Network on Arctic Transport and Logistics

 • Provide opportunities for student exchange, practitioner mobility as well as faculty mobility among the ATL members, in order to strengthen knowledge exchange and research collaboration in the field of Arctic transport and logistics.

-• Dissemination of information through conferences and workshops, publications of research results in academic
+• Dissemination of information through conferences and workshops, publications of research results.

 Other Information